GergoMiklos/e-learning-platform/README.md

 ---
 This my BSc thesis project from 2019, and also my first full-stack web application.

-_The discription here is the official project documentation, therefore it is Hungarian._
+_The description here is from the official project documentation, therefore it is Hungarian._

 ---